 Now for a trusty, minimalistic mess kit that I personally own and have put to great use, the UCO 4-Piece.
 This set comes with nothing more than a bowl, lid, spork and tether, but it’s the epitome of backpacking efficiency.
 If all you want is a surface to eat your food from, it doesn’t get any better than this.

 The UCO stays sealed just as well as any piece of Tupperware I’ve ever used.
 Even if you have this thing bouncing around everywhere- what you put inside, stays inside.
 It stays warm too, as the polyethylene provides great insulation.

 The efficiency of this kit is mainly due to its details.
 From the anti-slip grips on the bottom of the bowl to the reusable bungee tether that helps the spork stay in place.
 My favorite detail is the way that the angle of the spoon perfectly matches the curvature of the bowl.
 This is a real game changer when it comes to scooping up rice or tiny bits of food.

 Durability and weight are another highlight of this product.
 Weighing in at 0.6 pounds, the UCO is super light.
 It’s made of polypropylene, meaning it’s non-toxic and it can take a real beating.
 Also, this kit can be purchased in blue (like mine), retro sunrise (an orange-ish color) or venture (a dark gray).
 Overall, this kit provides fantastic quality at a low price.

-- It features a rubberized, non-skid base to prevent the bowl from moving around while you eat.
+- Features a rubberized, non-skid base to keep the bowl in place.

-- It’s dishwasher and microwave safe (I DO NOT recommend putting any type of plastic into the microwave).
+- Dishwasher/microwave safe (I DO NOT recommend putting any type of plastic into the microwave).

-- It’s not the most versatile kit, as it’s only a 4-part set.
+- Not the most versatile kit- only a 4-part set.

-- The “serrated” end on the fork isn’t sharp enough to cut through anything; consider bringing an additional knife if you need one.
+- “Serrated” end on the fork isn’t sharp enough to cut through anything- consider bringing an additional knife if you need one.